gotchoices/MyCHIPs/doc/Lifts.md

     which has bubbled upstream to arrive at our system.
 Either we host the intended endpoint of the lift or we will have to pass it on.

-More on the 5 specific modes, starting with simpler cases first:
+More on the five specific modes, starting with simpler cases first:

 - **Remote Circular**: This is always a circuit lift.
 We can determine our system to be the last node in the chain because the destination user is a